-Hailee Steinfeld's Best Beauty Hack Came From Watching YouTube Tutorials & You've Def Tried It — EXCLUSIVE
+Hailee Steinfeld Reveals Her Best Beauty Hack & You've Def Tried This One Before — EXCLUSIVE

 According to recent research, you're over 40 percent more likely to reach a goal if you simply write it down.
 If I had known this sooner, I have a feeling I'd be a lot richer and well-known, but I digress.
 If I had to guess, though, I'd be willing to bet singer and actress Hailee Steinfeld has made a habit of writing down her own goals.
 Aside from her music and acting accomplishments, Steinfeld's also got her beauty routine on lock, but not without some help along the way.
 In fact, Hailee Steinfeld's best beauty hack is one you've most likely tried yourself before.